GregoryFaust/SVsim/README.md

 DELL startOffset endOffset - DELete the region between the Locations selected for the offsets.
 DUPL startOffset endOffset - DUPlicate the region between the Locations selected for the offsets.
 INVL startOffset endOffset - INVert the region between the Locations selected for the offsets.
-INCL startOffset endOffset baseSequence [contigName] - INSert the specified base sequence at the Location selected for the offsets.
+INCL startOffset endOffset baseSequence [contigName] - INSert Constant base sequence at the Location selected for the offsets.
 ```